Ossian Sweet: Education

-In September 1909, at age thirteen, Sweet left Florida.
+In September 1909, at age 13, Sweet left Florida.
 His parents wanted their son to obtain an education in the North, beyond what had been provided in his segregated Florida schools.
-He was sent to Wilberforce College in Xenia, Ohio, the first college to be owned and operated by African Americans.
+He was sent to Wilberforce University in Xenia, Ohio, the first college to be owned and operated by African Americans.
 It also had preparatory classes to ready students for college-level work.